CayugaDeer.org

 The Village Trustees are the decision makers.
 Consider attending these public meetings and letting the trustees know your questions and concerns.

-Village Trustee meetings are open to the public and are held at 7 PM on the third Monday of every month.
+Village Trustee meetings are open to the public and are held at 7 PM on the second Monday of every month.

 Learn more | What you can do | Sign our Online Petition